SIGN UP MEMBER LOGIN:

 Strongly Naming the assembly

 When doing this make sure you get the directory slashes \\ correct within the assembly file (assembly.cs). - if not you will get errors whilst the code is looking for the .snk file.
-If you get errors which leave you scratching your head - best bet is to remove the .snk file and start over.
+If you get errors that leave you scratching your head - the best bet is to remove the .snk file and start over.

 Project References

-Also be careful and watch where you build projects as the referenced DLLs can easily be built to the development instead of the release folder - sometimes even when you specify the release folder.
+Also, be careful and watch where you build projects as the referenced DLLs can easily be built to the development instead of the release folder - sometimes even when you specify the release folder.
 This can be very, very frustrating.

 Conclusion

-My conclusion on using the GAC was only use it if you really need to as it isn't the 'end of DLL hell' as first thought.
+My conclusion on using the GAC was to only use it if you really need to as it isn't the 'end of DLL hell' as first thought.
 Also only use it if you are using a DLL that is shared by other projects.
 Don't put it in the GAC if you don't have to.